Yasir1986/Notes-App/README.md

 3)node app.js add(to add note) --title="your titile" --body="your body" or node app.js remove(to remove note) --title="your title" -- body="your body"
   or node app.js list(to see all lists of nodes) or node app.js read(to read a specific note) --title="your title"

+  OR

+  Live deploy link:

+  (made in pure JS,html and Css, not above terminal app but similar)

+  spectacular-debt.surge.sh